-We plan to build homes, create employment, and provide support for families in the surrounding rural areas of Livingstone, Zambia.
+We build homes, create employment, and provide support for families in the surrounding rural areas of Livingstone, Zambia.

 Upon completion of a family assessment, homes are built by pairing Okodwela resources with local labor and materials.
 Each home is built on it’s own plot of land, will have two rooms, and will be equipped with a toilet, individual water purifier bottles per family member, mattresses, pillows, and a title/deed for lifetime ownership.
 A two-room home will give each family the option to live in one room, while renting out the second to help generate a sustainable income.